will2111/Cview/README.md

 I created this command to help everyone test their own code or to evaluate someone (if he has dowloand the command).
 So don't hesitate to recommand the command to them.

-If you've followed instruction to install and still can't use the command, contact me my username is wfotso on the 42 intra.

 GOOD LUCK !!!